StephensGit/React-Typescript-custom-search-filter/README.md

 ## Overview

-This is a custom form input with search functionality, built using React & Typescrip, minimum styling applied as functionality was priority.
+This is a custom form input with search functionality, built using React & Typescript, minimum styling applied as functionality was priority.